GIALaboratory/gialaboratory.github.io/report-results/quickstart/index.md

 ## Before you begin

-You must obtain a sandbox or production API key by following the onboarding process described in [GIA Developer Resources](https://gia.edu).
+You must obtain a sandbox or production API key by following the onboarding process described in [GIA Report Results API](https://gia.edu/report-results-api).

 You will also receive the API endpoint URL, which will be required in step 2.